What are the Silver Rose Awards?

 MEP Rovana Plumb

-SOLIDAR Board members Francisca Sauquillo,Anna Sundström and María del Rosario Sánchez
+SOLIDAR Board and former Board members Francisca Sauquillo,Anna Sundström and María del Rosario Sánchez

 Who are previous winners?